quarkiverse/quarkus-resteasy-problem/README.md

 [RFC7807 Problem](https://tools.ietf.org/html/rfc7807) extension for Quarkus RESTeasy/JaxRS applications.
 It maps Exceptions to `application/problem+json` HTTP responses.
 Inspired by [Zalando Problem library](https://github.com/zalando/problem).

 This extension supports:
-- _quarkus-resteasy-jackson_ and _quarkus-resteasy-jsonb_ for Quarkus 1.4.2 and newer
+- Quarkus 1.X and 2.X
+- `quarkus-resteasy-jackson` and `quarkus-resteasy-jsonb`
-- _quarkus-resteasy-reactive-jackson_ and _quarkus-resteasy-reactive-jsonb_ for Quarkus 1.11.6 and newer
+- `quarkus-resteasy-reactive-jackson` and `quarkus-resteasy-reactive-jsonb`
 - JVM and native mode
-- Quarkus 1.X and 2.X

 ## Why you should use this extension?
 - __consistency__ - it unifies your REST API error messages, and gives it much needed consistency, no matter which JSON provider (Jackson vs JsonB) or paradigm (classic/blocking vs reactive) you're using.